-Depending on the quality of flour you may need little more or less milk.
+Depending on the quality of flour you may need a little bit extra or a little less milk.
 Do not add all of it at once, start with 1-2 tablespoon and then add more until the mixture comes together to form a thick dough.

-Number of atta biscuits you yield depends on the size and thickness of cookies.
+The number of atta biscuits you yield depends on the size and thickness of the cookies.

-Before you store in freezer/airtight container, ensure cookies are cooled down completely to prevent condensation which makes cookies soggy.
+Before you store in a freezer/airtight container, ensure cookies are cooled down completely to prevent condensation which makes cookies soggy.

 Do not add salt if you use salted butter.

 Ensure butter is softened to room temperature.

-Cup measurements are approximate, I would suggest to weigh the ingredients and follow metric measurements for accuracy.
+Cup measurements are approximate, I would suggest weighing the ingredients and following metric measurements for accuracy.